Whether you or your child are suffering from aches, pains or fever, Tylenol can be a godsend when traveling.

 You just need to inform the TSA officer that you have medically necessary liquids at the start of the screening checkpoint process.

-Can You Bring Advil, Ibuprofen, and Other OTC Medications on a Plane?
+Bringing Advil, Ibuprofen, and Other OTC Medications

 The above rules don’t just apply to Tylenol.